-Our goal is to support local undergraduate students from underrepresented backgrounds, educationally disadvantaged backgrounds and/or economically disadvantaged backgrounds in the medical school application journey by creating a peer support group that facilitates networking, provides guidance and mentorship, engages in community service, and helps develop the leadership skills critical to becoming a physician.
+Our goal is to support local underrepresented undergraduate students in the medical school application journey by creating a peer support group that facilitates networking, provides guidance and mentorship, engages in community service, and helps develop the leadership skills critical to becoming a physician.
 This program seeks to elevate the New Orleans health leaders of tomorrow, and to inspire tomorrow’s health leaders to serve and care for their communities.
 We hope that this project will positively impact the lives of New Orleanians and foster diversity in medicine.

 Eligibility Requirements: